StephenHogsten/wikiwhiz/README.md

   - [ ] hot loading
   - [ ] linting
 ### Enhancements
+- [ ] move all config files to separate directory
+- [ ] move all the dev dependencies to be just dev dependencies
 - [ ] structure to handle development versus production cleanly
 - [ ] some basic passport set-up?
 - [ ] normalizr